yijiudd/yijiudd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on enrolling on graduate school of computer science
+- 🔭 I’m currently working on the project of Human Pose Estimation
 - 🌱 I’m currently learning Machine learning
 <!--
 **yijiudd/yijiudd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on enrolling on graduate school of computer science
+- 🔭 I’m currently working on the project of Human Pose Estimation
 - 🌱 I’m currently learning Machine learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...